ericmikkelsen/D-D-characters/Characters/eric-og-mish-orchid.md

 OHH there's a plague, that's a curse or a disease.

 Cerva does detect magic and finds out the disease is necromancy.

+#### Scene 2: Next day

+Rowan steals a trinket from madam midnight and puts it back

+everyone goes to the docks, where the hags breeding pit was?
+Yes we're going to the hags breading pit, to get the loot, but Hagar has it. it's totally been cleaned out, there's not even blood.

+The water level is low, and no one knows why.
+A bunch of people are speculating, except a lunatic, who sells me a bunch of stupid stories

+There's a package, it's an assortment of different canisters of oil, charez puts some oil on her, gets 1d4 temp hp.

+Apparently the sewers are scary, detect evil says they're evil.

+We shall see, same bat time, same bat channel.